mviereck/x11docker/README.md

 #Security
  - Using a separate X server aka a new display for docker GUI applications avoids issues concerning security leaks inside a running X server.
 Most solutions in the web to run dockered GUI applications share the problem of breaking container isolation and allowing access to X resources like keylogging with 'xinput test'.
  - With x11docker, GUI applications in docker can be isolated from main display :0
  - Authentication is done with MIT-MAGIC-COOKIE, stored separate from ~/.Xauthority.
 The new X server doesn't know cookies from the host X server on display :0.
-(Exceptions possible with options --hostdisplay and --virtualgl)
+(Except less secure options --hostdisplay and --virtualgl)
  - With option --no-xhost x11docker checks for any access granted to host X server by xhost and disables it.
 Host applications then use ~.Xauthority only.
 ![x11docker-gui security screenshot](/../screenshots/x11docker-security.png?raw=true "Optional Title")